birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 ##### Filter

 In the Filter section, here we configure a series of transformations, most of the data analysis requirements are completed in the Filter.
-Seatunnel provides a wealth of plug-ins enough to meet various data analysis needs.
+LarkMidTable provides a wealth of plug-ins enough to meet various data analysis needs.
 Here we complete the data aggregation operation through the SQL plugin.

     filter {
         sql {